kazuooooo/amazon_botify/README.md

 # AmazonBotify

-You can make your amazon account a chatbot.
-Like below!!
+Make your amazon account a useful chatbot like below!!
 (Currently Japanse Only.
 Welcome to PR :))

 * Howto use
 ![howto](https://qiita-image-store.s3.amazonaws.com/0/71154/bf96e6c1-88d2-4090-7993-d201b74a839f.png "howto")